Valdis Zeps

-Dr. Valdis Juris Zeps (May 29, 1932 in Daugavpils, Latvia – July 25, 1996 in Riga, Latvia) was a Latvian-American linguist and college professor.
+Dr. Valdis Juris Zeps (May 29, 1932 – July 25, 1996) was a Latvian-American linguist and college professor.

 Early life and family

+Valdis was born on May 29, 1932, in Daugavpils, Latvia.
 His parents, Jāzeps and Anna Zeps, were World War II refugees.
 In 1944, he fled the Soviet occupation of Latvia with his parents and brother, Aivars Zeps.
-They arrived first in the displaced persons camp of Lubeck, Germany, then, after receiving sponsorship, arrived in the United States in 1949.
+They arrived first in the displaced persons camp of Lübeck, Germany, then, after receiving sponsorship, arrived in the United States in 1949.

 Valdis married Betty Reel Shuford, a costume designer, in 1957.
 Their children are Dace, Valdis, Barbara, and William; grandchildren, Sandra, Andrew, Guntis, Monika, and Leo; great-grandchild, William.